 A meta-research study revealed several challenges in obtaining placebos for investigator-initiated drug trials.

-Speich B., Logullo P., Deuster S., Marian IR., Moschandreas J., Heravi AT., Gloy V., Briel M., Hopewell S., MAking Randomized Trials Affordable (MARTA) Group None.
+Speich B., Logullo P., Deuster S., Marian IR., Moschandreas J., Taji Heravi A., Gloy V., Briel M., Hopewell S., MAking Randomized Trials Affordable (MARTA) Group None.

-OBJECTIVES: To systematically assess the kind of placebos used in investigator-initiated randomized controlled trials (RCTs), where they are obtained, and what hurdles exist in obtaining them.
-STUDY DESIGN AND SETTING: PubMed was searched for recently published non-commercial, placebo-controlled randomized drug trials.
+OBJECTIVES: To systematically assess the kind of placebos used in investigator-initiated randomized controlled trials (RCTs), from where they are obtained, and the hurdles that exist in obtaining them.
+STUDY DESIGN AND SETTING: PubMed was searched for recently published noncommercial, placebo-controlled randomized drug trials.
 Corresponding authors were invited to participate in an online survey.
 RESULTS: From 423 eligible articles, 109 (26%) corresponding authors (partially) participated.
-Twenty-one of 102 (21%) authors reported that the placebos used were not matching (correctly labelled in only 1 publication).
+Twenty-one of 102 (21%) authors reported that the placebos used were not matching (correctly labeled in only one publication).
 The main sources in obtaining placebos were hospital pharmacies (32 of 107; 30%) and the manufacturer of the study drug (28 of 107; 26%).
 RCTs with a hypothesis in the interest of the manufacturer of the study drug were more likely to have obtained placebos from the drug manufacturer (18 of 49; 37% vs. 5 of 29; 17%).
-Median costs for placebos and packaging was 58,286 US$ (IQR 2,428-160,770 US$; n=24) accounting for a median of 10.3% of the overall trial budget.
+Median costs for placebos and packaging were US$ 58,286 (IQR US$ 2,428- US$ 160,770; n = 24), accounting for a median of 10.3% of the overall trial budget.
 CONCLUSION: Although using matching placebos is widely accepted as a basic practice in RCTs, there seems to be no standard source to acquire them.
-Obtaining placebos requires substantial resources and using non-matching placebos is common.
+Obtaining placebos requires substantial resources, and using nonmatching placebos is common.